valotas/valotas.com/src/articles/devoxx-2015.md

 One of the coolest advertisement talks for example, was [The Twelve Factor app: Best Practices for Java Deployment](https://www.youtube.com/watch?v=94PxlbuizCU) where you at least got a couple of usefull information regarding the [12 factor app](http://12factor.net/) (which in my opinion is 12 rule of thumbs for creating microservices) and the only advertisement was that you could deploy that super easy with heroku.

 As I said before there were not big news this year and maybe that is whay there were no interest from companies to advertise anything.
-In any case, the main sponsors of this year's conference where not any big names like Google, Microsoft or Oracle as it used to be
+In any case, the main sponsors of this year's conference where not any big names like Google, Microsoft or Oracle as it used to be.

+## Trends

+As I said before, no big news, but there are some trends you can see.
+It looks like reactive programming and microservices are still the thing this year.

+### Reactive programming

+Working with streams has been the thing for some years now.
+As I watched some talks on this topic the previous years, I skipped this one.
+Unfortunatelly, Java has only recently added basic support for that with the changes of JDK8, which means that it lacks the apis on the EE side.

+Of cource there are solutions available.
+Mainly [RxJava](https://github.com/ReactiveX/RxJava) and [akka](http://akka.io/) based ones from typesafe.

+### Microservices

+Yes, microservices are still the trend.